EdgeApp/redux-pixies/README.md

 ## Reporting errors

 Pixies can encounter errors at any time, since they are allowed to do asynchronous things like setting up timers.
-To report these asynchronous errors, pixies should call `props.onError`.
+To report these asynchronous errors, pixies should call `callbacks.onError`.
 This will shut the pixie down cleanly and allow any parent pixies to respond appropriately.

 All of the following conditions will cleanly destroy the failed pixie and trigger the nearest error handler passed to `mapPixie` or `wrapPixie`:

 * Throwing an exception from `constructor`, `update`, or `destructor`
 * Returning a rejected promise from `update`
-* Calling `props.onError`
+* Calling `callbacks.onError`

 ## Starting pixies